monoxide2000/slidesINFORM_04/README.md

-# slidesCINVESTAV
+# slidesINFORM_04
-Slides for cinvestav 2020
+Slides for Informatica 1